videoplaza/Poker/README.md

 Competition time!
 -----------------
-To run a tournament, start by editing *table.txt* to include URLs of all the participating bots.
+To run a tournament, start by editing *table.txt* to include URLs of all the participating bots (default is http://<ip>:8084/bot/).
 Then run *com.videoplaza.poker.server.game.PokerServer* as a Java application.

 Hook up a screen that everyone can watch (as well as some speakers if you are on a Mac).
 Go to http://localhost:8080/files/index.htm